davidfortunato/davidfortunato_portfolio/README.md

 Marsal's sales remained remarkably consistent between 2019 and 2020, despite the challenges posed by the COVID-19 pandemic.
 Although there was a brief period of decline, the impact on sales was minimal, and the company quickly rebounded, surpassing pre-COVID sales levels.
 This report highlights key findings, presents a thorough analysis of KPIs, and offers strategic recommendations for Marsal Co.'s executive team.
 The insights will help guide future decision-making to ensure sustained growth and adaptability in a changing market.

 Below is the Overview page of the Power BI Dashboard and more examples are included throughout the report.
-For the full Power BI report download here. (incluir report)
+For the full Power BI report download [here](https://github.com/davidfortunato/davidfortunato_portfolio/raw/main/Company%20X%20sales%20performance.pbix).

 ![Data Model](Images/overview_final.png)